 People like to say that money can’t buy happiness, but is that true?
-There is a lot of debate around this subject.
+I have always thought that being able to buy whatever I wanted would make me happy; however, there is a lot of debate around this subject.

 In The Art of Happiness by the Dalai Lama, he says, “I believe that the very purpose of our life is to seek happiness.”
 He goes on to add that the key to happiness is in our own hands and is shaped by our attitudes, outlook, and approach to living.

 With that perspective, money may not buy happiness, but it is still needed to at least fulfill our basic needs (food, shelter, clothing).
 Beyond those requirements being met, one’s state of mind is all that is needed to achieve lasting and stable happiness.

 What are some reasons why money can’t buy happiness?

 First of all, money is defined as something generally accepted as a medium of exchange for goods and services.

 Since happiness is an emotional state and not a material good, it cannot be bought.

 However, many factors contribute to happiness, and having money IS one of them.
 But that is only up to a certain point.
 Other factors include family and friends, freedom, health, life satisfaction, and one’s mindset.

 Money alone will not make you happy.
 In fact, there are many notable people that struggle with depression despite their wealth and success.

 Another interesting statistic claims that about 70% of the people who win the lottery end up broke within 7 years.